nolialsea/botcoin/README.md

 - `randomize INVESTMENT` will give you `INVESTMENT*random()*2` gold.

 ### PvP/PvE events
 Zombies attack, general melee, arena, duels, you can go wild on this one
+- [PvE] Army of the dead
+Random PvE event that sends a message in the channel to warn players that, during X minutes, they can use the `kill zombies` command **once** to fight with their pickaxes (only pickaxes damages count, you do not want to fight zombies with bare hands).
+At the end of the event, all players that participated are recompensed with gold, proportional to the total damages they did (totalDamage/nbPlayer gold).

 ## Potential features
 At first the bot was going to only be a fun currency mining tool without much usefulness for a very small IRC community, but why not as well make it a whole IRC game.